Travel Tech Tips

 Be sure to click on the Canada tab to find flights departing from Canada.

-There's a new way to find an affordable plane flight here in Canada: its an app called Airble (note the spelling).
+There's a new way to find an affordable plane flight: an app called Airble (note the spelling).

 Among other things, it lets you book seats on the empty leg of a chartered small plane.